 As we all know, during this pandemic, we have all had to become more creative in the ways in which we safely interact with our friends.
 One said method has been through social distancing picnics.
-It was during one of these catch up sessions that a friend of mine asked all of us if we knew what our personality types were.
+It was during one of these catch-up sessions that a friend of mine asked all of us if we knew what our personality types were.
 Of course, as a psychology major, I had heard about this, but a few of my friends had not.
 This led to all of us doing the 16personalities test.
-Not only did this create an hour-long conversation, we all came out of the discussion with a better understanding of one another.
+Not only did this create an hour-long conversation, but we all also came out of the discussion with a better understanding of one another.

 As an ENFP, I had a general understanding of what my personality type was like, but it never really dawned on me that this could ultimately provide me with more insight in terms of the type of work environment, career, and work that I would thrive in.
 Albeit, my personality type in the last 10 years of my life, has changed once or twice, depending on the period in my life, but it has provided me with a general guideline.